 I am writing to offer my support for a National Scenic Byway Program grant application benefiting the Great River Road National Scenic Byway.

-I want to express my strong support for the Mississippi River Parkway Commission grant application submitted through the Tennessee Department of Transportation on behalf of the Great River Road National Scenic Byway All-American Road–a 10-state, 3,000-mile corridor that follows the path of the Mississippi River from its source in Minnesota to the Gulf of Mexico in Louisiana.
+I want to express my strong support for the Mississippi River Parkway Commission grant application submitted through the Tennessee Department of Transportation on behalf of the Great River Road National Scenic Byway All-American Road–a 10-state, 3,000-mile corridor that follows the Mississippi River from its source in Minnesota to the Gulf of Mexico in Louisiana.
 This significant route not only weaves through some of America’s most scenic landscapes and historic communities but also plays a pivotal role in connecting and supporting the economies of the 10 states along its path, including [Name of Legislator's State].

 As a legislator representing [State or District], I am acutely aware of the Great River Road’s impact on our tourism economy, local communities, and historic preservation efforts.
 Each year, this corridor attracts millions of visitors who seek to experience the cultural heritage, natural beauty, and unique recreational opportunities the Mississippi River has to offer.
 However, maintaining the infrastructure, resources, and marketing efforts necessary to support and grow this tourism base requires continued investment and support at the federal level.